Kingsdown School, Special Needs School

 Kingsdown School provides a secure, happy, caring and respectful environment where a differentiated curriculum is delivered to ensure the learning needs of every pupil are met.
 The school works in close partnership with parents and carers as well as with the different services required to support our pupils' needs.

-Kingsdown School's current published admission number is 98 but at present 102 pupils are on roll.
-The majority of pupils at Kingsdown have a Statement of Educational Needs which, starting in September 2014, will be converted to an Education and Health Care Plan (EHCP).
+Kingsdown School's current published admission number is 105.
+The majority of pupils at Kingsdown have a Statement of Educational Needs.
+Since September 2014, many have been converted to an Education and Health Care Plan (EHCP).
 There are occasions when it is agreed that a child has an assessment placement after consultation.
 It is always the Local Authority's decision to place a child at Kingsdown School.

 Adapted learning in a rich, vibrant and fun curriculum